AUDIO VISUALS (AVs) at Primrose Park Photography

 Timing may need fine tuning to suit your music.

 Audio in the show

 Audio could include the sound track from your video footage, voice, and or music.
 Finding the right music to enhance the visual show can be a real challenge.
 Most editing software will include useful sound files, such as crowds, machinery, rain and thunder.

-Copyright: All music must be free of Copyright.
+Copyright: All music posted on the PPP website must be free of Copyright.
 More details on the "Nuts & Bolts" page.

 Showing your AV.

 Copy it on a USB memory stick.
 Make sure that your title includes your name for identification.
 Various file formats can be accommodated by our Technical Team so if in doubt, check with them before submitting or use the contact form on the website on Home/Contact us.

 On the PPP website.
 Refer to the instructions above.